-High winds leave thousands in Farmington area without power - Farmington Voice
+UPDATE: High winds leave thousands in Farmington area without power - Farmington Voice

 More than 3,000 Farmington area residents are among 149,000 DTE customers without power Monday, after rain and wind gusts up to 60 miles an hour swept through the state.

+By late afternoon, nearly half of local customers saw their power restored.

-Hardest hit areas are:
+Hardest hit areas were:

 - the southwest corner of 14 Mile and Inkster Roads,